 Please contact the Administrative Coordinator if you require further clarification of your eligibility.Top

 The program is only offered in a full-time format.
 Students complete the program as a cohort.
 Should you need to leave for any reason, you will be required to re-apply.Top

 To meet the recency requirement, courses must have been completed within five years from your start date in the program.
 For the 2014 intake, courses must have been completed by December 31, 2009.

 Recency may be waived for Physics, if the Math requirement is successfully met.
 Admissions will assess post-secondary transcripts for equivalent courses meeting recency and relevant letter grade.
 If your course work is not within recency, you have the option to either write challenge exams or complete upgrading courses through your local school district or post-secondary institution.
 Challenge exams exist for Biology, Math, and Physics.Top

 Admissions will assess post-secondary transcript(s) for courses that fulfill the English-language proficiency requirement.Top

 There are a number of upgrading and assessment test options.Top

 Note: You will have only one opportunity to write each challenge exam.

 We do not consider GPA.
-To be eligible for the selection process, applicants are only required to meet the minimum academic entrance requirements.
-Academic entrance requirements are established to ensure the success of the student in the program of study.Top
+To be eligible for the selection process, applicants are only required to meet the minimum academic entrance requirements, which have been established to ensure the success of the student in the program.Top

 The program looks for well-rounded individuals who will be successful as students and as future medical laboratory technologists (MLT).